scrapy-plugins/scrapy-crawlera-fetch/README.md

 #### Settings

-* `CRAWLERA_ENABLED` - Whether or not the middleware will be enabled, i.e. requests should be downloaded using Crawlera
+* `CRAWLERA_FETCH_ENABLED` - Whether or not the middleware will be enabled, i.e. requests should be downloaded using the Crawlera Fetch API
-* `CRAWLERA_APIKEY` - API key to be used to authenticate against the Crawlera endpoint (mandatory if enabled)
+* `CRAWLERA_FETCH_APIKEY` - API key to be used to authenticate against the Crawlera endpoint (mandatory if enabled)
-* `CRAWLERA_URL` - The endpoint of a specific Crawlera instance, defaults to https://api.crawlera.com/fetch/v2
+* `CRAWLERA_FETCH_URL` - The endpoint of a specific Crawlera instance, defaults to https://api.crawlera.com/fetch/v2